bartoszwojcik/codewars-kata/README.md

 # codewars-kata
-Various kata from Codewars solved by myself
+This repository contains various kata (tasks, exercises) from Codewars solved by myself, sorted by difficulty level (kyu).